garrandall/popular-music-data/tracks/come-softly-to-me-the-new-seekers.md

 Mm dooby do, dahm dahm, dahm do dahm ooby do
 Dahm dahm, dahm do dahm, ooby do
 Dahm dahm, dahm do dahm, ooby do
-Dahm dahm, dahm ooh dahm
+Dahm dahm, dahm oh dahm
 Mm dooby do

 (Come softly, darling)